raegnar/raegnar.github.io/_posts/2011-02-10-OpenCV_and_OpenGL.md

 IplImage *image = cvLoadImage("filename");
 ~~~

 So after you create you OpenCV Image, how do you get an OpenGL texture.
-Well, OpenCV images are stored as unsigned bytes so so you’re going to want your texturetype to be GL_UNSIGNED_BYTE, and most of the other parameters  to pass to glTexImage2D come right out of the IplImage struct, the only thing to be wary of is swapping the RGB colors, if you don’t, red will look blue, and blue will look red.
-So be sure to set internalFormat to GL_RGB, and format to GL_BGR like so
+Well, OpenCV images are stored as unsigned bytes so so you’re going to want your texture type to be `GL_UNSIGNED_BYTE`, and most of the other parameters  to pass to `glTexImage2D` come right out of the `IplImage` struct, the only thing to be wary of is swapping the RGB colors, if you don’t, red will look blue, and blue will look red.
+So be sure to set internalFormat to `GL_RGB`, and format to `GL_BGR` like so

 ~~~glsl
 glTexImage2D(GL_TEXTURE_2D,        //target